 Navigating the rules of golf can feel intimidating, but when it comes to the apron, it's actually quite straightforward.
 The most common question golfers ask is: "Can I use my putter here?"

 The answer is a definitive yes.
 You can use any club you want from the apron, including your putter.
-The USGA and R&A rules don't restrict your club choice based on where you are on the course (with a few rare exceptions that don't apply here).
+The USGA and R&,A rules don't restrict your club choice based on where you are on the course (with a few rare exceptions that don't apply here).

 However, there's one important distinction between being on the apron and being on the green itself.
 When your ball is on the putting green, you can mark its position, pick it up, and clean it.
 But, because the apron is not part of the putting green proper, you are not allowed to mark and lift your ball under normal circumstances.
 Your ball must be played as it lies.

-The only time you would lift your ball from the apron is if another player requests it because your ball is inteferring with their shot or stance.
+The only time you would lift your ball from the apron is if another player requests it because your ball is interfering with their shot or stance.
 In that case, you would mark its position, lift it, and replace it only when it's your turn to play.
 For all intents and purposes, consider the apron to be part of the "general area," just like the fairway.

 Mastering the Fringe: Your Shot Selection Playbook